About

 Financial Statements

-As a public charity, the Community Foundation operates in the public view and public interest.
-Its federal tax returns and audited financial statements are available to the public.
+As a public charity, the Community Foundation operates in the public view and for the public interest.
+Its federal tax returns and audited financial statements are available upon request.
 Below are the five most recent audits and filed Form 990.

 Annual Reports